trygve-lie/ttl-mem-cache/README.md

 An Object containing misc configuration.
 The following values can be provided:

- * maxAge - `Number` - Default max age in milliseconds all items in the cache should be cached before expiering
+ * maxAge - `Number` - Default max age in milliseconds all items in the cache should be cached before expiering.
  * stale - `Boolean` - If expired items in cache should be returned when pruned from the cache.
 Default: `false`.
  * changelog - `Boolean` - If emitted `set` event and stream should contain both old and new value.
-Default: `false`
+Default: `false`.
+ * id - `String` - Give the instanse a unique identifier.
+Default: `hash`

 If an option Object with a `maxAge` is not provided all items in the cache will by default cached for 5 minutes before they expire.